 send a computer file to a person send information about your Skype contacts a person add another person to the conversation

-Also, the buttons highlighted in the top-right corner allow you to start a video chat or phone call, respectively, with the person (or people) in the conversation.
+Also, the buttons highlighted in the top-right corner of the screenshot allow you to start a video chat or phone call, respectively, with the person (or people) in the conversation.

 In addition to talking with the person using this screen, you can do things like:

-share your computer screen (so the other person sees what you see on your screen) take a picture of the other person (if they’re using video chat)
+share your screen (so the other person sees what you see on your device’s screen) take a picture of the other person (if they’re using video chat)